Getting to Puerto Galera

 Pay phones, mobile phone load cards, fax and email are all available.

 US Dollar / Peso cash are preferred (obviously and the best way!)
 We accept other major currencies as payment; please check with us before you arrive.
 Credit cards are accepted; VISA, MASTERCARD, AMEXCO.
+There is 5% for charge for credit card payments,

 El Galleon and Asia Divers accept personal cheques from both US Dollar and Peso accounts.
 We also accept bank transfers, please contact us for details.